 The new EHIC must be requested from the NHSBSA through an online portal launched on November 9 2020.

-Access to the portal is staggered.
-The first groups invited to apply were pensioners or recipients of UK benefits who live in the EU and their family members, frontier workers and their family members, and students.
+Access to the portal was staggered.
+The first groups invited to apply were pensioners or recipients of UK benefits living in the EU and their family members, frontier workers and their family members, and students.

 Citizens from EU countries, Norway, Iceland, Liechtenstein and Switzerland who live in the UK, and their dependants, were invited to apply from December 21.